Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 Additionally, the Milestones represent significant achievements throughout the course, marking key junctures where you'll showcase your proficiency and apply your newfound expertise to real-world scenarios or projects.
 Check [Milestones](#milestones) section for more information about this assessment criteria.

+Another aspect of real-world projects in computer domain is the ability to demonstrate your skills or share know-how through Demo Presentations.
+Conventional theoretical or conceptual only presentations are gradually losing their appeal.
+Moreover, preparing for a hands-on demo enhances your learning, fosters deeper understanding and retention, and stimulates curiosity and critical thinking.
+You will be challenged to excel in the concept to the point that you can show case it practically and answer questions about it.
 Check [Demo Presentation](#demo-presentation) section for more information about this assessment criteria.

 Finally, your learning is assessed through the Final Evaluation, where you'll synthesize and demonstrate your skills by tackling a complex challenge or developing a comprehensive solution that integrates the knowledge and techniques acquired throughout the course.
 Check [Final Evaluation](#final-evaluation) section for more information about this assessment criteria.